Smart, cuddly Mini-Goldendoodles are a designer breed that mixes Golden Retrievers and Miniature Poodles and has gained

 Popular Poodle mixes

 - The Mini-Goldendoodle is one of many Poodle mixes.
 When a Poodle is mixed with another dog breed, people describe these as “Doodles.”
 There are many popular mixes such as Labradoodles (Labrador Retriever-Poodle mix), Bernedoodle (Bernese Mountain Dog-Poodle mix), Cavapoo (Cavalier King Charles Spaniel-Poodle mix), Cockapoos (Cocker Spaniels mixed with poodles, Shih-Poos (a Shih Tzu-poodle mix), and Maltipoos (Maltese-Poodle mix).

 - This dog breed didn’t exist until the 1990s.
 This dog breed first appeared in Australia and North America.

 - The breed has several other sizes.
 There are Tiny Goldendoodles and Standard Goldendoodles.
-You can guess how they get their names.
-Hint: Tiny Poodle, Mini-Poodle, and Standard Poodle.
+You can guess how they get their names—Tiny Poodle, Mini-Poodle, and Standard Poodle.

-- The dogs come in several coat colors, usually shades of brown.
-Popular coat colors: brown, apricot, red, cream, black, or parti.
+- The dogs come in several colors, usually shades of brown—popular coat colors: brown, apricot, red, cream, black, or parti.
 If you want a Doodle with a multi-color coat, weigh the differences between Goldendoodles vs. Bernedoodles.

 - Mini-Goldendoodles are great for smaller living spaces.
-You don’t need a house with a giant backyard to adequately take care of these dogs.
+You don’t need a house with a giant backyard to care for these dogs adequately.
 If you live in a condo or an apartment, get a mini and walk them frequently!

 Understand Mini-Goldendoodle facts

 Bringing home this mixed breed might seem like getting home more responsibilities, but you’re also bringing home joy and happiness.

 If you have children and other family pets at home, your Mini-Goldendoodle will get along well with them because they love attention and socializing.
 They are great family dogs.
 They are eager to please and easy to train.

 For new owners, congratulations on a new chapter of your life.
 For current owners, we hope this list of facts taught you new things about your companion.

 Looking for a Mini-Goldendoodle?
 Check your local shelter or find a reputable breeder.

 Garrett Yamasaki is an avid animal lover and takes care of two family pets: an adopted cat and a Goldendoodle dog.
-He volunteers for the Humane Society of Silicon Valley in his free time, fostering pets before they get adopted and helping train the animals.
+He volunteers for the Humane Society of Silicon Valley in his free time, fostering pets and helping train the animals before they get adopted.
 Garrett enjoys writing about pets, so he started two blogs: We Love Doodles and Miauland.